KeYProject/ips4o-verify/README.md

   they have been shown in the original proof obligations.
 They have to be loaded using the second KeY binary [`key-2.11.0-o-exe.jar`](tools/key-2.11.0-o-exe.jar).

+* The functional proofs of the methods `Tree::classify`, `Tree::classify_all` as well as `Tree::build` were mostly done together with their overflow checks, so that they are also to be found in the overflow directory.

 * To run proofs in [`contracts/constructors.txt`](contracts/constructors.txt) the